parrt/cs652/lectures/gc.md

 ![cycle before](images/gc-cycle1.gif)

 and then after you dereference the object and decrement its count, it is still greater than 0 because an object inside the heap refers to it.
 These objects are no longer reachable from a root and will never be reclaimed.
+Swift has this cycle issue.
+See [Resolving Strong Reference Cycles Between Class Instances](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID52).

 ![cycle before](images/gc-cycle2.gif)